prebid/prebid-server-java/docs/config-app.md

 For account processing rules available next options:
 - `settings.enforce-valid-account` - if equals to `true` then request without account id will be rejected with 401.
+- `settings.generate-storedrequest-bidrequest-id` - overrides bidrequest.id in amp or app stored request with generated uuid if true.
+Default value is false.

 For caching available next options:
 - `settings.in-memory-cache.ttl-seconds` - how long (in seconds) data will be available in LRU cache.